 I would say that serving them as finger foods is probably best for older babies because the pieces are small and definitely require advanced pincer grasp techniques.

-Camryn can’t quite handle all of them yet (the smaller pieces at least), so we’re introducing these slowly, and saving more for when she’s a little more proficient!
+Camryn can’t quite handle all of them yet (the smaller pieces at least), so we’re introducing these slowly, and saving more for when she’s a little more proficient, like at 9 months.

 Interested in trying Raised Real?
 You can use the code SARAHS25 for $25 off your first shipment!